nkabrown/polyptych/README.md

 The book uses a diagrammatic language to describe and reason about quantum theory.
 I'm quite interested in how I might use a diagrammatic language to describe and reason about programs and programming.

-"...in diagrammtic theories, it is natural to treat arbitary processes on equal footing with states.
+"...in diagrammatic theories, it is natural to treat arbitary processes on equal footing with states.
 States are then treated just as a special kind of process, a 'preparation' process.
 In other words, there is a shift from focussing on 'what is' to 'what happens', which is clearly a lot more fun.
 This is very much in line with the concerns of computer science, where the majority of time and energy goes into reasoning about processes (i.e. programs), and states (i.e. data) only exist to be communicated by programs." p.11-12

 "We call a structure consisting of all the 'allowed processes' and how these interact a process theory."
 These process theories are defined as a category; a collection of types (objects), a collection of processes (morphisms), and a composition operation to join processes together.
 Process theories focus on composition, systems interacting with other systems, and have an interaction logic.